-Grand Gulch ISA Complex, Fish Creek Canyon WSA, Road Canyon WSA, and Mule Canyon WSA Trails Professional Review and Guide
+Grand Gulch ISA Complex, Fish Creek Canyon WSA, Road Canyon WSA, and Mule Canyon WSA Trails Professional Guide

 "This chapter covers the instant study and wilderness study areas in the Grand Gulch–Cedar Mesa region.
 Although road corridors separate these areas, they have the feel of one large chunk of backcountry.
 In addition to the four BLM study areas, an adjacent slice of the Glen Canyon NRA along the north side of the San Juan River has been recommended for wilderness.